Perform a suitability analysis

 • Use the X-axis, Y-axis, and Dot size drop-down menus to choose the variables used in the chart.

-• Toggle the Show regression line option to turn the regression line on or off.
+• Click the Show regression line toggle button to turn the regression line on or off.

 • Hover over an item in the bubble chart or scatterplot to highlight the corresponding site on the map.